Day 1 - Depart U.S. / Fly overnight to Munich

 From Munich we transfer to our Lindau hotel, where we meet

-our Trip Leaders and enjoy an introductory and safety talk.
-Please note that
+our Trip Leaders who will provide an introduction and safety talk.
+Please note

-check-in time is 4:00 pm and our rooms will not be ready when we arrive.
-Later,
+that check-in time is 4:00 pm and our rooms will not be ready when we arrive.

 Our 5-star Hotel Bayerischer Hof and its sister property,